aurelius0523/react-ng-my-clone/readme.md

    - There are additional steps that have to be wired together:
       1. Start application after bundling
       1. pre-render pages
-      1. Add them to dist folder
+      1. Add them to `build` folder
 1. Isomorphic rendering is achieved for production
    1. When building for production, `prerender-xs` is used to generate `index.html` for all routes
-   1. Pre-rendered contents of `dist` folder will be served by `express` located in `test-server` folder or simply by running `npm run deploy:prod`
+   1. Pre-rendered contents of `build` folder will be served by `express` located in `test-server` folder or simply by running `npm run deploy:express`
    1. _Note that this is isomorphic rendering which means that after an `index.html` is served for a particular route any other `react-router` navigation using `<Link>` component remains as `client-side-routing`_
 1. Mock api is configured in webpack.dev.ts using `connect-api-mocker` package
    1. Configure `webpack-dev-server` in `webpack.dev.ts` to serve mock API
    1. Make sure mocks are available.
 Look at `JsonPlaceholderApi.ts` to see how is it set up.
    1. Switch between mock and non-mock mode in `configs.ts`
+1. Deployment to netlify is possible by running `npm run deploy:netlify` after installing `netlify-cli` npm package

 ### SEO
 1. Sitemap.xml can be added to [robot.txt](https://neilpatel.com/blog/robots-txt/)